About Regional Rural Banks (RRB's) in India 2025 PDF: Check the History, Functions, Headquarters, And State Wise List

 • RRBs provide para-banking facilities such as locker facilities, debit and credit cards, mobile banking, internet banking, and UPI services.

-• Each Regional Rural Bank contains a separate chairman.
+• Each Regional Rural Bank has a separate chairman.

 • Under the provision of Section 11 of the RRB Act, 1976, the chairman of the RRBs is appointed by the Sponsor Banks of the respective RRBs.